futureofcoding/futureofcoding.org/about.md

 ## Collaboration

 In the summer of 2017, I was approached by Irvin Hwang who suggested starting a NYC-based meetup group for people interested in the future of programming.
 I thought that was the dumbest idea I'd ever heard -- why talk to other people when I could read Alan Kay papers in my room?
 But I went to the first meeting and it blew my mind wide open.
 I learned so much in that hour!
-It inspired my [journal](./journal) which is now the core of my research project.
+It inspired my [journal](./journal) which at the time became the core of my research project.
 After Irvin became busy with his new job, I took over the group that I originally thought was a waste of time.
-What a 180!
+What a 180 degree turn!

 It was also around this time that I began my [Future of Coding Podcast](./index.html), where I alternate each week between recapping my own research and speaking with experts.
 It's been an incredibly valuable experience for me: 1) helping add structure to my research, 2) gain new insights through collaboration, 3) encourage me to reflect on my progress, and 4) give me energy as people respond to my episodes with exciement and ideas of their own.

-## It's all about prototypes
+## I need a well-defined goal

-While podcasting, journaling, reading papers, and playing with others' prototypes are key to the success of this project, they are only valuable insofar as they spur on the creation of useful prototypes that will inform the future of coding.
+While podcasting, journaling, reading papers, and playing with others' prototypes are key to the success of this project, they are only valuable insofar as they move me closer to my main objective.
+So what is this objective?

 ## Goal: Make Computing Accessible to All

+I want to live in a world where every human can make their thoughts precise enough for machines to understand them.

+There are two parts to this goal:

+1. Education.
+People need to learn to make their thoughts precise.
+This is often called "computational thinking."
+Even with amazing programming environments like LOGO or MIT Scratch, it takes students hundreds of hours to develop the thinking proccesses to communicate their ideas with computers.
+That's what my company The Coding Space is all about: providing an environment for students to learn computational thinking.
+This is to say, building an amazing tool is not enough.

+2. Tools.
+However, building an amazing tool is an enabler!
+The work done at The Coding Space would not be possible without the work of Seymour Papert on LOGO which inspired Mitch Resnick to create MIT Scratch.
+And the work I've done on WoofJS also enables our students to learn more than they could've without the tool.

+Thus you need both education and tools.
+As I move away from working at The Coding Space, I am shifting my focus from education to tools because I see that as currently the main limiting factor.

+Our curriculum in Scratch is wonderful.
+Kids learn computational thinking while making fun games.
+This wonderful curriculum is continued in WoofJS where students work on learning more valuable concepts while building more complex games.
+However, there are two related problems:

+1. What do students do after they are done with WoofJS?
+2. What if students don't want to make simple and silly games in Scratch or WoofJS?
+What if they want to create real applications to solve real problems?
+Why should they have to mess around in toy programming environments for a couple hundred hours before getting to "real coding"?
+And then once they get to real coding why must these students spend hundreds more hours learning "real coding"'s tools with such poor usability?

-Let me make the goal of this project clear: **produce a tool with the power of a general-purpose programming language with the usability qualities of a standard end-user application**
+Clearly what's needed is **a tool with the power of a general-purpose programming language with the usability qualities of a standard end-user application**

 There are a few notable things missing from this goal which I want to make explicit: